NaluKit/nalu/README.md

 **(This plugin will not work with J2CL / GWT 3)**

 See the wiki for more information about Nalu and how to use it.

+### Configuration

+Due to a bug in older version of the maven-compiler-plugin, the output of a annotation processor - during a Maven build - will not be logged.
+To ensure, that the processor output is logged, use the latest maven-compiler-plugin.

 ## Wiki
 More useful information about Nalu and how to use it, can be found inside the [Wiki](https://github.com/nalukit/nalu/wiki).